 LIMITATIONS AND SCOPE OF TEST

-Real world events and higher headquarters taskings could impact the availability of test assets and therefore test activities along with the data collected.
+Real world events and higher headquarters tasking could impact the availability of test assets and therefore test activities along with the data collected.
 Furthermore, the availability is limited to only one aircraft with limited spares.
 Reduced funding for FY13 has reduced testing to a maximum of 3 flights per month.
 Table 2 summarizes the test limitations and describes the effects on relevant COIs.